 If you are interested in learning more about this exciting project, send us an email, or come to one of our every-other week planning meetings or upcoming social events to learn more and get involved! www.baystatecommons.org or email@example.com

-Together with our architects, Neshamkin-French and French 2D, we have completed building design.
-During the rest of 2017, we will be seeking permits and financing for construction.
-We are on target to break ground in early 2018 and move into our new building in mid 2019.
+Together with our architects, Neshamkin-French and French 2D, we are in the process of seeking town permits and financing for construction, and hope to break ground in early 2019.
+We look forward to becoming part of the greater Malden community.

 Who Are We?